Megan & Chris

-Megan and Chris wanted to take advantage beautiful views offered by the Magelssen Bluff Park, and to use their parents’ home as a substantial home base.
+Megan and Chris wanted to take advantage of beautiful views offered by the Magelssen Bluff Park, and to use their parents’ home as a substantial home base.

 For this purpose, they decided to “statically” not taken risks, and hosting their ceremony and celebration on a date which is supposed to be one of the best months to get married near Minneapolis: the month of June.

 Unfortunately, the weather was not really the one expected!
-Nevertheless that didn’t impact the party’s spirit and it actually turned out to be a great wedding!
+Nevertheless, that didn’t impact the party’s spirit, and it actually turned out to be a great wedding!
 So let’s dive into this special day first.
 And let’s take advantage of this wedding to discover how not to have your dreamed day ruined by a few drops.

 Table of Contents